Casa Xelaju’s Spanish program uses an eclectic approach in its methodology because each individual student brings his or her own learning style.

 This process can be done with games, plays, or simulations of real-life situations, but not with worksheets.

 Dr. Stephen Krashen (right), the creator of Comprehensive Input, with Julio E. Batres during a workshop in Minneapolis.

 When the student is an

 Batres has been teaching Spanish in the United States for 20 years.
-He has participated in seminars, workshops and conferences on whole language and other methodologies taught by the most well known socio-linguistists in the USA and Canada.
+He has participated in seminars, workshops, and conferences on the whole language and other methodologies taught by the most well-known socio-linguistics in the USA and Canada.